bitigchi/yap/README.md

 ## Known issues

 * Only works on macOS at the moment.
+* It might be necessary to manually import to-do items after an update until v1.0

 ## Roadmap

 ### Short-term

-* Support removing individual items
 * Automatic export of items
 * Add due dates, etc.
 * Add unit tests